codefresh-io/docs.codefresh.io/README.md

 2. Run `docker-compose up`
 3. Open `http://localhost:3131` in your browser, and voila!

+To compile scss files into css run the command `npm run css` or in the live mode `npm run watch-css`.
+To compile js files into a bundle run the command `npm run js` or in the live mode `npm run watch-js`.
+Node version `9.11.2`

 ### Preview documentation locally (Legacy method)

 1. Install Ruby, `bundler`, `jekyll` and other Ruby dependencies with `bundle install`.